dotnet/docs/docs/concepts/frameworks.md

 **Referring to a Framework**

-You can refer to a framework or targeting of a framwork using long- or short-forms of the TFM.
+You can refer to a framework or targeting of a framework using long- or short-forms of the TFM.
 Both are equally valid in the general case.

 - `.NETFramework,Version=4.6.1`
 - `net461`